Graham Bencini: Sliema Wanderers

 Following some good form with Hamrun Spartans, Bencini re-joined his home town club Sliema Wanderers in January 2004.

 He spent half a season with Sliema Wanderers, making five appearances, and winning his third Premier League, as well as the Maltese Cup and the MFA Super 5 Lottery Tournament.

 Floriana

 In May 2004, Bencini joined Floriana for the 2004–05 season.

 Graham only made a total four appearances with Floriana due to an injury ravaged season where he spent most of the season in the treatment room.

 Għajnsielem

 Bencini then moved to join Gozo Football League team Għajnsielem for the 2005–06 season.

 A host of ex-Malta national team players were asked to join the club, and Graham was one of them, he was also joined by Maltese players Daniel Bogdanovic, Richard Buhagiar and David Carabott.

 During his time with Għajnsielem, Graham won the Gozo Football League title.

 Marsa

-Graham returned to Malta for 2005–06 season, he joined First Division team Marsa.
+Graham returned to Malta for 2005–06 season, where he joined First Division team Marsa.

 In his first season Bencini achieved promotion back to the Premier League, after finishing in 2nd place.

 During his two-year career with Marsa, Bencini made 39 appearances and was also the team captain.